pavelgordon/babbel2anki-chrome-extension/README.md

 1. `Babbel2Anki` will:
     -  Create a deck with name `BabbelDeck`(if such deck already exists, nothing happens)
     -  Create a card template (model) with name `BabbelModel` and all necessary fields (if such model already exists, nothing happens)
     -  Adds words from current open page in `My vocab` words to deck `BabbelDeck`.
-Adds only new words(which are not in the deck).
+Adds only new words (which are not in the deck).
     -  Shows notification about an amount of **new** words which were saved in Anki (e.g. if notification says that new words/total words is 10/50 - means that other 40 words are already in Anki deck).
 ![image](https://user-images.githubusercontent.com/2462444/80767663-b5124100-8b48-11ea-9d6b-c8beb3f6aa51.png)
 1. Check Anki Desktop for `BabbelDeck`:
 ![image](https://user-images.githubusercontent.com/2462444/80614070-4e086580-8a3e-11ea-8b5c-cf847e1e29eb.png)
 1. Check Dev Tools Console for any errors/debug messages.
+To Open Dev Tools Console - open the Chrome Menu in the upper-right-hand corner of the browser window and select More Tools > Developer Tools.
+You can also use the shortcut Option + ⌘ + J (on macOS), or Shift + CTRL + J (on Windows/Linux).

 ## Things to do
 - ~~Maximum size of items is 100, and user has to click on pagination multiple times.
 Check if possible to:~~